 How do I make sure my funeral wishes are followed?

 The first thing that springs to mind to get the funeral you want is to put it in your will.
 Unfortunately, putting something like your favourite song in your will doesn’t guarantee it’ll get played.
 Funeral requests in a will aren’t legally binding.

 Another issue with using your will for your funeral arrangements is timing.
-Your funeral will usually happen with a week or two of your death, but it can take weeks for your will to get read.
+Your funeral will often happen within a few weeks of your death, but it can take far longer for your will to get read.

-You can talk with the solicitor who’ll execute your will and draw up a “List of Wishes.”
-It'll cost money and still won't be a cast-iron guarantee of anything, but at least you've made it clear what you want.
+You can talk with the solicitor who’ll execute your will and draw up a “List of Wishes."
+Of course, it'll cost money and still won't be a cast-iron guarantee, but at least you've clarified what you want.

 With a prepaid funeral plan, you’ll sit down with a funeral director and lay out what you want.
 The type of plan you pick will cover things like: